bluevisor/Taichi-Theme-Generator/TESTING_IMPLEMENTATION_SUMMARY.md

 ## 🎯 Overview

-Comprehensive test suite for all Taichi Color Generator API endpoints, including both automated (Jest) and manual testing capabilities.
+Comprehensive test suite for all Taichi Theme Generator API endpoints, including both automated (Jest) and manual testing capabilities.

 ## 📦 What Was Created